 Annual Prospects Report

-Largemouth bass electrofishing surveys conducted during the spring of 2020 indicated that the percentage of the population equal to or greater than the 15-inch size limit was 16 percent on the Glaize arm.
-The percentage of the population of spotted (Kentucky) bass over the 12-inch size limit is 18 percent.
+Black bass fishing will be slightly improved from previous years.
+Largemouth bass electrofishing surveys conducted during the spring of 2021 indicated that the percentage of the population equal to or greater than the 15-inch size limit was 25 percent on the Glaize and Niangua arms.
+The percentage of the population of spotted (Kentucky) bass over the 12-inch size limit on the Glaize arm was 31 percent, and on the Niangua arm was 23 percent.
 Although bass can be caught year-round, the best times are spring and fall, especially around points, brush piles, and docks.
 The best producing lures are topwater baits (low light periods), plastic worms, jigs, crankbaits, and spinnerbaits.
 Winter is also an excellent time to fish for bass by slowly fishing jerkbaits off points or pea gravel banks.
-During the fall of 2020, approximately 14 percent of the white crappie and 32 percent of the black crappie on the Glaize arm were equal to or greater than the 9-inch minimum length limit.
-This is lower than last year, but a large percentage of the population is between 6-8 inches, which should produce excellent fishing in 2022.
+During the fall of 2021, approximately 66 percent of the white crappie and black crappie on the Glaize arm were equal to or greater than the 9-inch minimum length limit.
+This is much higher than last year and will produce excellent fishing in 2022.
 Concentrate on brush piles, especially those located on or near points.
 The ability to locate good structure is the key to successful crappie fishing on Lake of the Ozarks.
 Visit: http://short.mdc.mo.gov/Z4u for information about brush piles that have been placed in the lake by MDC staff.
 Small jigs (1/32 to 1/8 ounce) and minnows are the best baits.

 Catfish action in 2020 should be similar to the past few years.
 The best months are April through September for channel catfish.
 Blue catfish remain active later into the fall and can be caught year-round.
 Drifting and fishing live or cut shad on days with a light breeze consistently produces the best catches.
 Blue catfish have a tendency to inhabit open water, so fishing some distance from the shoreline with your bait several feet off the bottom may increase your odds.
 The mouths of coves, deep flats, and river channel breaks are prime areas.
 Note that a protected slot limit pertaining to blue catfish went into effect in 2014.
 All blue catfish from 26 inches to 34 inches must be immediately returned to the water.
 If you are after channel catfish, try to keep your bait on or near the bottom, and fish relatively close to the shoreline.
 To catch flathead catfish, use live bait such as a small bluegill or green sunfish instead of cut bait and fish near large boulders or woody cover.